ComfyUI Extension: Pruna nodes for ComfyUI

 cd <path_to_comfyui> && python main.py --disable-cuda-malloc --gpu-only

-The Pruna node will appear in the nodes menu in the Pruna category.
+The Pruna nodes will appear in the nodes menu in the Pruna category.

-Important note: The compilation node requires launching ComfyUI with the --disable-cuda-malloc flag; otherwise the node may not function properly.
+Important note: To use compilation (either in the Pruna compile node or in the caching nodes), you need to launch ComfyUI with the --disable-cuda-malloc flag; otherwise the node may not function properly.
 For optimal performance, we also recommend setting the --gpu-only flag.

 Usage